Infineon/mtb-example-xmc-ccu8-capture/README.md

  1.0.0   | New code example
  1.0.1   | Updated README
  1.1.0   | Added support for more kits
- 2.0.0   | Example with CCU8 personality; Updated to support ModusToolbox™ software v3.0; CE will not be backwards compatible with previous versions of ModusToolbox™ software
+ 2.0.0   | Updated to support ModusToolbox™ software v3.0; CE will not be backwards compatible with previous versions of ModusToolbox™ software
+ 2.1.0   | Added support for new kits and CCU8 personality
 ------

 All other trademarks or registered trademarks referenced herein are the property of their respective owners.